AriFordsham/GHCWiki/data-parallel/vect-pragma.md

 then it is ignored by the vectoriser — i.e., no function `f_v` is generated and `f` is left untouched.

+This pragma can only be used for bindings in the current module (exactly like an `INLINE` pragma).

 **Caveat:** If `f`'s definition contains bindings that are being floated to the toplevel, those bindings will still be vectorised.

 ## The VECTORISE SCALAR pragma for functions